GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - CSS3
 - JavaScript (imported from [codepen.io/vanderzak/pen/BayjVep](https://codepen.io/vanderzak/pen/BayjVep) for the audio player.)
 ## Libraries
-- [Bootstrap](https://getbootstrap.com/) for it's prebuilt components and relatively straigthforward sizing and layout capabilities.
+- [Bootstrap](https://getbootstrap.com/) for it's prebuilt components and relatively straightforward sizing and layout capabilities.
 - [Font-Awesome](https://fontawesome.com/) for the navbar menu items.
 - [Google Fonts](https://fonts.google.com/) for the Roboto font, which is used throughout the website.
 - [js popper](https://popper.js.org/) for the navbar menu-toggle button and the show more/show less button in the 'about-me'.